 - Located: USA

 Therefore, 3D printed houses offer a solution to this lack of skilled builder problem.
-Large concrete 3D printers could be brought to these impoverished areas where there are few skilled builders to create homes for people in poverty.
+Large construction 3D printers can be brought to these impoverished areas where there are few skilled builders to build homes for people in poverty.
 This is an example of 3D printing helping improve the lives of society’s most vulnerable, and we commend ICON and New Story for their fantastic work here.

 This is also a project we are actually likely to see develop.
 New Story is Co-Founded and advised by some very powerful and successful people, including Glassdoor’s CEO, and Reddit Co-Founder Alexis Ohanian.
 Many of the people attached to the project have a track record of execution and success, so we look forward to seeing the project’s progress.
 Since the Texas project they have also printed a series of 3D printed houses in Mexico.